Pickup (1951 film)

-Pickup is a 1951 American low-budget film noir starring Hugo Haas, Beverly Michaels, Allan Nixon and Howland Chamberlain.
-Written and directed by Haas, a Czech actor and filmmaker, it was his first American film behind the camera.
-Haas, a refugee from German-occupied Europe, went on to make a series of gloomy noirs about doomed middle-aged men led astray by younger femmes fatales.
+Pickup is a 1951 American film noir released by Columbia Pictures and starring Hugo Haas, Beverly Michaels, Allan Nixon and Howland Chamberlain.
+Written and directed by Haas, a Czech actor and filmmaker, it was his American debut behind the camera and the first of a series of gloomy films about doomed middle-aged men led astray by younger femmes fatales.

-The film is based on a 1926 novel, Guard No. 47 by Josef Kopta, and has a plot similar to the 1946 film The Postman Always Rings Twice (1946), though with a much different ending.
+The film is based on the 1926 novel Guard No. 47 by Josef Kopta, and its plot is similar to that of the 1946 film The Postman Always Rings Twice, although with a different ending.

 Plot

-Czech-American Jan "Hunky" Horak is a middle-aged railroad dispatcher who mans isolated Tank Stop 47, several miles out of town, by himself.
-When he takes a Sunday off for the first time in a year, his fill-in is Steve, a young man.
-While at the carnival, he is targeted by a much younger, attractive blonde named Betty, who is just after his money.
-After their date, she returns to her room, but finds she and her friend Irma have been evicted, not having paid rent for months, and her landlady threatens to call the police unless she returns the silverware and linen she hocked.
-To solve her financial problems, she marries Hunky, a widower of two years.
+Czech-American widower Jan "Hunky" Horak is a middle-aged railroad dispatcher who operates isolated Tank Stop 47, several miles out of town, by himself.
+When he takes a rare Sunday holiday, he is replaced by a younger man named Steve.
+While at a carnival, he is targeted by a young, attractive blonde named Betty, who is just after his money.
+After their date, she returns to her room but finds she and her friend Irma have been evicted, not having paid rent for months, and her landlady threatens to call the police unless she returns the silverware and linen that she hocked.
+To solve her financial problems, she marries Hunky.

-Afterward, Hunky loses his hearing and is allowed to retire early.
-Steve is his replacement, but since the retirement paperwork will take four or five weeks to complete, Steve lives temporarily in a tool shed across the tracks from the company-provided house where Hunky and Betty reside.
-Steve knows what kind of woman Betty is (she dated somebody he knows), but still falls in love with her.
+Hunky loses his hearing and is allowed to retire early.
+Steve is his replacement, but as the retirement paperwork will take weeks to complete, Steve temporarily lives in a shed across the tracks from the company-provided house where Hunky and Betty reside.
+Steve knows what kind of woman Betty is, as she had dated someone whom he knows, but he falls in love with her.

-When Hunky is knocked down by a car, he regains his hearing.
-He keeps this development to himself, initially for Betty's benefit, as his company pension will enable the couple to move into town.
-However, Betty talks openly in his presence about how she only married him to get out of a jam, and that she will not stick around to take care of him.
+When Hunky is felled by a car, he regains his hearing but does not inform anyone, afraid that he might lose his company pension.
+Betty, not realizing that Hunky can hear her, talks openly in his presence about how she had only married him to settle her financial woes and that she will not remain with him.

-Betty finds out that she cannot obtain a divorce.
-She then attempts to get Hunky to move his savings into a joint account.
-When that fails, Betty tries to persuade Steve to shove her husband off a cliff during a rail inspection, falsely claiming that Hunky has beaten her, but he cannot bring himself to commit murder.
-Disgusted, Betty packs up and leaves.
+After Betty learns that she cannot obtain a divorce, she unsuccessfully attempts to persuade Hunky to move his savings into a joint account.
+She next tries to convince Steve to shove Hunky from a cliff during a rail inspection, falsely claiming that Hunky has beaten her, but Steve cannot allow himself to commit murder.
+Disgusted, Betty packs her things and leaves.